CrimsonVista/UTAustin-Courses/2021sp_cs361s/labs/lab4/lab4.md

 ## Grading and Submission

-Each student must make their own submission:
+Each student must make their own submission.
+Your submission should have all of your python files.

-1. Create a subdirectory in your github repository called `lab4`.
-This should be the same repo that you used in the previous labs.
-1. Add a file called `lab4/ID.txt` that contains one line that contains just your EID
-1. Add the files `sploita.c`, `sploitb.c`, and `sploitc.c` which should be the only files where you change code from the class repo
+There's no need to include target or target.c, but you don't have to remove them either.

 As with all other labs, you must complete ALL THREE EXPLOITS.
 This lab is pass/fail.
 So make sure you leave enough time to get Sploit C done.